 - Relatively expensive for the amount of silymarin

-Unlike the other supplements we’ve reviewed so far, this product comes in drops instead of tablets.
-It’s also supported with extracts from four other herbs including boldo leaves, artichoke, peppermint, and dandelion.
+Unlike the other milk thistle supplements we’ve reviewed so far, this product comes in drops instead of tablets.
+It is made from milk thistle seed and also supported with extracts from four other herbs including; boldo leaves, artichoke, peppermint, and dandelion.

 If you’re tired of swallowing a mouthful of tablets each morning, you may like this liquid supplement.